Skip to content

 • The law on consent after Montgomery: changes for Claimants and Defendants.

-In addition, David edits the Chapters of Emden’s Construction Law concerning Termination of contracts (Ch 16) and a Contractor’s obligations as to completion (Ch 9).
+In addition, David is an Associate Editor of Emden’s Construction Law and edits chapters concerning Termination of contracts (Ch 16) and a Contractor’s obligations as to completion (Ch 9).

 Memberships